Overview of Health Services

-Welcome to the Student Health Services Web Page.
+Welcome to the Student Health Services website.
 Good health means having a full measure of physical, emotional, and social vitality.
 Goucher College Student Health Services (SHS) is organized to assist you in maintaining healthful well-being.
 To do so, we provide medical and emergency care throughout the academic year.
-In addition, we offer comprehensive educational services to maintain or improve your health.
+In addition, we offer comprehensive educational services to maintain or improve your health

 The Goucher Student Health Center is an outpatient facility located in Heubeck Hall.